From a young age I knew what I wanted to do with my life. I needed to be a biologist!

 I moved home to Manchester and did a masters degree in Avian Conservation.
 My research project took me to Kenya which was one of the best two months of my life.

 I realised that research was the route I wanted to take for my bird related career and so a PhD was the next step.

-And here I am, in Poznan, Poland.
-Studying a PhD on the individual recognition and social eavesdropping in a duetting tropical bird species.
-My research will be taking place in Cameroon, studying the beautiful Yellow-breasted boubou (Laniards atroflavus).
+My PhD is through a University in Poznan, Poland, and I lived there for a year in 2016-2017.
+I am researching the individual recognition and social eavesdropping in a duetting tropical bird species.
+My research takes place in Cameroon, studying the beautiful Yellow-breasted boubou (Laniarius atroflavus).

 I hope you enjoy!